telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Identifiers syntax restrictions

-Fields used as identifiers in the NGSIv2 API follow special rules regarding allowed syntax.
+Fields used as identifiers in this API follow special rules regarding allowed syntax.
 These rules apply to:

 * Entity id